 Direct message marketing is a golden marketing opportunity.
 Although less common with Facebook messaging, on Instagram and Twitter a direct message (DM) is often the first step in acquiring a new client, or the takeoff of an influencer’s marketing campaign for that brand.
 If you want to grow your business potential, utilize this feature the right way.

 1. Engage Publicly

-Once you have a target set, engaging them publicly means to comment on their instagram, retweet, or leave an insightful comment.
+Once you have a target set, engaging them publicly means commenting on their Instagram, retweeting, or leaving an insightful comment.
 Keep in mind, the “bigger the following, the more you’ll need to engage”.
 However, this technique is well received by your users, and each time you engage publicly, you’re building the relationship.
-With a strong relationship in tact, your consumers will be more likely to open, read, and even respond to your direct messages.
+With a strong relationship intact, your consumers will be more likely to open, read, and even respond to your direct messages.

 2. Build Meaningful Relationships